Batangas City Tanduay Rum Masters: Maharlika Pilipinas Basketball League

 In 2018, the Batangas City Athletics were founded as one of the league's ten charter teams.
 With a record of 8-1, Batangas City captured the league's best record and made it to the 2018 MPBL Rajah Cup finals, where they beat the Muntinlupa Cagers, three games to one, to become the inaugural MPBL champions.

 In the 2018–19 season, Batangas City ended the season with a record of 13-10 to claim the second seed in the Southern Division.
 The team failed to defend their championship, after they lost to the Davao Occidental Tigers in the division finals in three games.

 In the 2019–20 season, Batangas City made their third straight playoff appearance with a record of 19-11, but lost to the Zamboanga Family's Brand Sardines in the First Round in three games.

 Logo of the Batangas City Embassy Chill used from 2022 until 2023.

 Logo of the Batangas City Embassy Chill used from 2022 until 2025.

 The team opted out of the 2021 Invitational before returning in 2022, in which the team was renamed to Batangas City Embassy Chill.
 With a 17-4 record, the team made their fourth straight playoff appearance, once again making a run to the division finals, where they would once again fall to Zamboanga in three games.

 For the 2023 Preseason Invitational, the team was temporarily renamed as the Batangas City Tanduay Rum Masters.

+For the 2026 season, the team reverted back the name as the Batangas City Athletics.